chris-schmitz/L5SimpleFM/readme.md

     });

 This use of method chaining can mak complex requests a bit more readable.
 The rest of the demos in this readme will use method chaining.
 From here, you will have access to all of the methods outlined in [the `BaseModel` class](https://github.com/chris-schmitz/L5SimpleFM/blob/master/src/FileMakerModels/BaseModel.php).
 These methods are actually maps to the `L5SimpleFM` classes public methods.

-A quick reference for these methods:
+# Commands

 - [executeCommand()](#executecommand)
 - [findByFields($fieldValues)](#findallmax--null-skip--null)